qibinshi/TeleseismicDenoiser/README.md

 The Denoiser uses the pretrained kernel [WaveDecompNet(Yin et al 2022)](https://github.com/yinjiuxun/WaveDecompNet-paper/) to learn high-level features.

 ## 0. Configuration file
 Download/copy `tests/config.ini` to your work directory.

+It allows you to manage the directories, data shape, model size and training strategies.

-Modified the paths to match your computer.
+Modified the paths on the [directories] section to match your computer.

 ## 1. Quick run